Unless otherwise noted below, FXA Sports will follow the rules as per the Official United States Volleyball (USAV) rulebook

 FXA provides the following equipment: nets, boundary and attack lines, and score keeping equipment for each match.
 Teams must bring their own volleyball.

-- Teams will play 3 sets to 25 or will play for an hour, whichever comes first.
+- Games that are scheduled 60 minutes apart will play 3 sets to 25 or will play for an hour, whichever comes first.
 Teams must win by 2.
 There will be a cap at 30, at which point it becomes win by 1.

 - If time runs out, the match will end with the current score. (winning by two).

 - Every regular season match will consist of 3 sets, regardless of who won the first two.
 Every set counts during the regular season.
 Total games win-loss records will be used to determine regular season standings.
 Match play (best 2 out 3 games) will be used in the postseason tournaments with the 3rd set to 15 points.

 - In the event of an emergency or some other unforeseen problem with the time limits, the referee and/or the tournament director may impose a 3 game match consisting of 2 sets of 21 points, with the same 2 point cap tie breaker rule as above, and the third game winner being the first team to reach 15 points.